wtlin1228/boar-hat/wild/how-module-federation-works/README.md

    What if an external module, such as `babylonjs`, is only needed on specific routes or by certain applications?
 Loading all externals upfront may result in unnecessary payload, while lazy loading them requires additional coordination.

 ## How Module Federation Solves Those Challenges

+Module Federation provides a runtime mechanism that:

+- Dynamically fetches remote modules as needed.
+- Resolves and negotiates shared library versions based on configured constraints (e.g. requiredVersion, singleton).
+- Reuses already-loaded libraries from other remotes to avoid duplication and reduce load time.